top of page

 It's important to avoid laser treatments, chemical peels, micro-needling, fillers and botox 4 weeks pre and post procedure.

-Active skin conditions and topical medications
+Active skin conditions and prescribed topical medications

 It's also recommended to avoid PMU on the eyebrow area if you have a skin condition such as eczema, psoriasis, or a history of skin cancer in the area.
 There have been times when questionable lesions and areas of compromised skin have appeared after scratching the surface of the skin with the needle.

-Intrinsic medications (blood thinners and antibiotics)
+Oral medications, (blood thinners and antibiotics)

 If you are prescribed an antibiotic or have health conditions that could cause excess bleeding, such as blood thinners, it's important to reschedule or be honest with your PMU artist.
 I have had clients discontinue blood thinners for three days prior if their doctor okayed it in written form and it worked well.